 Moving applications to the cloud reshuffles and optimizes an organization's IT infrastructure.
 Modern application architectures allow for storage and compute workloads to be separated across geographic and organizational boundaries.
-New systems will sit alongside legacy ones...and cloud resources will need communication with on-premise.
-As these hybrid cloud environments are being rearchitected, special consideration should be paid to where these resources will live, how they will be managed and how they will connect to each other.
+New systems will sit alongside legacy ones and cloud resources will need communication with on-premise systems.
+As these hybrid cloud environments are being rearchitected, special consideration should be paid to where these resources will live, how they will be managed and, perhaps most importantly, how they will connect to each other.
 Reliable, highly available and secure connections will be required.

 - Dedicated network connections from cloud providers, such as AWS Direct Connect and Azure ExpressRoute, deliver high bandwidth and low latency between legacy data centers and new public cloud environments.
-These solutions are priced by the hour and amount of data transferred. - VPN connections, while more complex to configure, may be an effective alternative if Direct Connect or ExpressRoute are not options. - Software-defined networking options have emerged as a more flexible and inexpensive way to manage the connection between cloud and on-premise environments.
+These solutions are priced by the hour and amount of data transferred. - VPN connections may be an effective alternative if Direct Connect or ExpressRoute are not options, but require complex configurations and can be difficult to manage at scale. - Software-defined networking options have emerged as a more flexible and inexpensive way to manage the connection between cloud and on-premise environments.
 Attention should be paid to a vendor's ability to support your particular cloud environment and customer deployment needs.